 Then, it’s the epic dessert course, which is presented at the table.

-Throughout the meal, Disney princesses will come by to chat, sign autographs, and pose for photos.
+Throughout the meal, guests are invited to go outside to see Disney princesses who will chat, sign autographs, and pose for photos.
+These princesses rotate every 20 minutes or so.

 At the end of your meal, your server will bring special goodies for the kids and adults.